RMI/plastics-guidance/README.md

 As much as possible, emissions calculations should be based on first-hand information from various supply chain partners.

 #### 2. Consistent boundary for comparison
  Companies shall report emissions against a fixed boundary (i.e., a consistent set of processes) to enable comparability and consistency between disclosures.

 #### 3. Measurement made for market
 Calculation and reporting decisions should enable the development of a market for low-carbon products, resulting in low-carbon production for the plastics sector as a whole.

 ## RMI Plastics Data Model
-RMI's Plastics Data Model enables the use of machine-readable sharing of the product level information calculated with [RMI's Plastic Extrusion Accounting Guindance.]()
+RMI's Plastics Data Model enables the use of machine-readable sharing of the product level information calculated with [RMI's Plastics Extrusion and Molding Guidance.](rmi.org/insight/plastics-extrusion-and-molding-greenhouse-gas-emissions-reporting-guidance/)

 It has been designed as an extension to the [Pathfinder Data Model.](https://wbcsd.github.io/data-exchange-protocol/v2/#biblio-extensions-guidance) Extensions to the model allow for sector specific information to be added to the data model.